-⊠ BUS 202 BUSINESS COMMUNICATION
+BUS 202 BUSINESS COMMUNICATION Course length: 54 hours lecture

 The course applies the principles of ethical and effective communication to the creation of letters, memos, emails, and written and oral reports for a variety of business situations.
 The course emphasizes planning, organizing, composing, and revising business documents using work processing software for written documents and presentation-graphics software to create and deliver professional-level oral reports.